2000 Indianapolis Colts season: Week 10: at Chicago Bears

+Week 12: at Green Bay Packers

+Week 17: vs. Minnesota Vikings

+This was the first occasion the Colts hosted the Vikings in the regular season since 1968 in Baltimore, although the two teams would again play in the Colts’ stadium during that postseason.
+The intervening gap of 31 seasons constitutes the second-longest gap without one team visiting another in NFL history, and at the time was a record.

 Standings

 Playoffs

 The team earned a Wild Card berth to the playoffs as the No. 6 seed and traveled to Miami to face the Dolphins.
 The Dolphins turned the ball over three times in the first half as the Colts staked a 14–0 lead by halftime.
 Miami then outscored the Colts 17–3 in the second half to send it to overtime.
 The Colts had a chance to win the game with a 49-yard FG but Mike Vanderjagt's kick was wide right.
 The Dolphins then marched 61 yards in 11 plays, ending with a Lamar Smith game-winning touchdown.